AtulKedia93/Multicomponent_relativistic_thermlization/README.md

 Some of the 3D and 2D files typically need a module called "randpdf.m" (Adam Nieslony (2021).
 Random numbers from a user defined distribution (https://www.mathworks.com/matlabcentral/fileexchange/26003-random-numbers-from-a-user-defined-distribution), MATLAB Central File Exchange.)

+Runtime: About 3-4 hours on a local machine for more complex cases like 3D.

-Total size of the repository is 110 MB with the main files listed above taking < 50 kB.
+Total size: Repository is 110 MB, The main files listed above are < 50 kB.

-Atul - 10/March/2021
+Atul - 21/May/2021